 Legal Connecticut online sportsbooks

-Connecticut law currently permits three online sports betting operators.
-They are DraftKings Sportsbook, FanDuel Sportsbook, and SugarHouse Sportsbook.
+Connecticut law formerly permitted three online sports betting operators.
+They were DraftKings Sportsbook, FanDuel Sportsbook, and SugarHouse Sportsbook.
+However, as of March 2023, Play SugarHouse ceased sportsbook operations in Connecticut – FanDuel and DraftKings are the lone sportsbooks in the Constitution State.

 |Online Sportsbook||Connecticut Partner||Launch Date|